-Rhodochrosite is a manganese carbonate with a delicate layette pink colour generally of ornamental quality it can be gem quality.
+Rhodochrosite is a manganese carbonate with a delicate layette pink colour generally of ornamental quality but that can be of gem quality.

-Rhodochrosite is an ornamental stone of a pink colour called “layette” with white zonations called “fangs” (crocs in french) which contributed to the name of this stone.
+Rhodochrosite is an ornamental stone, of a pink called “layette” with white zonations called “fangs” (crocs in french) which contributed to the name of this stone.

 It is a manganese-coloured carbonate.
 Be careful not to confuse it with rhodonite, which belongs to the silicate group and is visually differentiated by its black zonations.